podlove/podlove-web-player/readme.md

 ### Build the CSS file

-There is a grunt task for that, processing a version with line comments as well as a minified one
+There is a gulp task for that, processing a version with line comments as well as a minified one

     gulp styles

 ## Build Distribution Package

-Make is now replaced by [gulp]()
+Make is now replaced by [gulp](https://github.com/gulpjs/gulp/blob/master/docs/README.md)

 Just run the default task to build the distribution package to *dist* folder.